e-akbay/zenject-game/README.md

 A simple endless runner game built in Unity to demonstrate Zenject dependency injection.

-## 🎮 Overview
+## Overview

 Basic infinity runner where the player moves left/right to avoid obstacles.
-Game ends on collision and restarts immediately.

-## ✨ Features
+## Features

 - Mouse/touch controls for left/right movement
 - Endless obstacle generation
 - Simple collision detection
 - Game over and restart system

-## 🔧 Technical Focus
+## Technical Focus

 This project was created primarily to practice and demonstrate **Zenject dependency injection** patterns in Unity.
 The game mechanics are intentionally minimal to keep focus on the DI architecture.

-## 🎯 Controls
+## Controls

 - **Mouse**: Click and drag to move player
 - **Touch**: Tap and drag to move player

-## 📋 Requirements
+## Requirements

-- Unity 2021.3 or later
+- Unity 6
 - Zenject package

-## 📝 Note
+##  Note

 This is a learning project focused on dependency injection implementation.
-No audio or visual effects included.
+No audio or visual included.

 ---